Send SNMP events to Splunk Enterprise

 How to index SNMP traps

-The most effective way to index SNMP traps is to first write them to a file on the Splunk server.
-Then, configure Splunk to monitor the file.
+The most effective way to index SNMP traps is to first write them to a file on the Splunk Enterprise server.
+Then, configure Splunk Enterprise to monitor the file.

-2. Write the SNMP traps to a file on the Splunk server, as described later in this topic.
+2. Write the SNMP traps to a file on the Splunk Enterprise instance, as described in Write SNMP traps to a file on the Splunk Enterprise server.

 Note: This topic does not cover SNMP polling, which is a way to query remote devices.

-Write SNMP traps to a file on the Splunk server
+Write SNMP traps to a file on the Splunk Enterprise instance

-On *nix, you can use the Net-SNMP project's
+On *nix, you can use the Net-SNMP project

-snmptrapd to write SNMP traps to a file.
+snmptrapd binary to write SNMP traps to a file.

 The simplest configuration is: